My One Goal When Teaching Guitar

 Under: Guitar Lessons

 Although that might sound like I’m trying to hook you in, I really only have one goal when teaching guitar.
 It’s definitely NOT what you think!

 “To give the student the tools and skill to enable them to teach themselves”

-Read it again, it’s not about me teaching them to play guitar super-fast or for them to motivate themselves to practices for hours and hours each day or for me to make loads of money from them in lesson fees.
-It’s about them.
+Read it again.
+It’s not about me teaching them to play super-fast.
+Nor is my goal to motivate themselves to practices for hours and hours each day.

-By the way, it doesn’t matter if you are a “real” student, I see face to face.
-Or if you’re a “virtual” one – who’s sat half way around the world, the same goal still applies.
+It doesn’t matter if you are a “real” student, I see face to face.
+Or if you’re a “virtual” one – who’s sat halfway around the world, the same goal still applies.

 So what does it all mean, how do I make it work?
 How can you apply it to your advantage?

-Firstly, there are a number of things you really need a guitar teacher for.
-Whether you paid someone locally to help you with this list or you have a friend who doesn’t mind helping you.
+Firstly, there are a number of things only a guitar teacher can help with, whether you pay a local tutor or have a friend who willing to help.